arrowsmw/ini-to-SQLite/README.md

 1. Create  empty folders called "Input" and "Output" and place them in the same directory as "ini to SQL.py".
 2. Put the .ini or .txt files you wish to convert into the "Input" folder.
-3. Run "ini to SQL.py"
+3. Run "ini to SQL.py".
 4. Enter the "Output" folder to locate the newly created database files.

+Note: It may take some time to convert large files.